 - How to create and set up a work period

-- assign agreed working hours to your employees
+- How to assign agreed working hours

 To set agreed working hours, you will first need to select the working period.
 This will determine which time frame the employee’s agreed hours will be calculated within.